Syed-rzv/CrisisLens-Submission/README.md

 1. Download from: https://www.docker.com/products/docker-desktop/
 2. Run the installer and follow prompts
-3. If prompted to install WSL 2, accept the installation
+3. If prompted to install WSL 2, accept the installation (It is likely that a command prompt will appear, and prompt you to press any key to start WSL 2 installation)
 4. After installation, launch Docker Desktop and ensure it's running (check system tray)

 ### Installing Git